Edinburgh's Radical Bookshop

 View Linked Books

 Although queer ecology, named as such, still remains a subject at the fringes of publishing, it is everywhere in stories, poetry and the work of the most bold thinkers.
-These are books, across forms, that embody it.
+The books listed below, across forms, all embody it.

-For more online inspiration, these folks and their immense creativity are also worth checking out:
+For more online inspiration on queer ecologies, these folks and their immense creativity are also worth checking out:

 www.queernature.org